PsychoticPendulum/Conways-Game-of-Life/README.md

 I challenged myself to write this in Python using the PyGame Module for rendering

-Keys:
-q       -   quit
+# Keyboard Shortcuts
-space   -   pause
+1. space      -     pause
-c       -   clear
-lmouse  -   activate cell
+2. lmouse     -     active cell
-rmouse  -   deactivate cell
+3. rmouse     -     deactivate cell
+4. q          -     quit game
-s       -   randomize
+5. s          -     randomize
-m       -   activate all edge cells i       -   infinity mode r       -   activate bottom half
+6. m          -     activate corners
+7. r          -     activate bottom half
+8. c          -     clear
+9. i          -     infinity mode

 Feel free to use the code however you like.